Qoyangnuptu Intervention App for Mental Health Wellness

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on using a mobile app for mental health support, so it's unlikely that medication changes are required.

-What data supports the effectiveness of the Qoyangnuptu Intervention App for mental health wellness?
+What prior data suggests that the Qoyangnuptu Intervention App is safe for mental health wellness?

 Morgan Vigil-Hayes, PhD